Home > Get Involved > School Programs > Day Classes > Year 12: Understanding Mutations using PCR

 Students then learn about DNA sequencing, and how it is used to find the cause of the genetic disease.

-This booklet contains information about payment and pricing, cancellations, evacuation maps, and more.
+This booklet contains information about payment and pricing, and cancellations.

 DOWNLOAD YOUR TEACHER INFORMATION BOOKLET